 SEO could be about to be turned on its head & those who have invested heavily into their Google ranking are not happy… Google are in the experimental stages of creating a new mobile-first index which will rank its search listings based on the mobile version of content, rather than the current desktop version…but ‘don’t freak out’ says Google’s Gary Illyes, there is still time to […]

 One minute.
 What can you do online in one minute…check an email, send a tweet… share a picture on Facebook?
 One minute.
 Sixty seconds.
 It’s not long when you think about it but a lot can happen in a minute, especially in an internet minute, when there are millions of other people doing exactly what you are doing in that very same minute.

+Nearly 50% of adults cannot spot the paid adverts when looking at Google’s search results, according to a report by Ofcom.
 The ‘Adults’ media use and attitudes report’, surveyed 1,328 adults who use search engines and presented them with the following picture of a search engine results page (SERP).
 They were then given three options as to what they thought the first three results […]